The Sussex Butterfly Atlas

 A big thank you to everyone who has helped us out so far.

-As the records came in they have all been was entered into our Mapmate database and each week the distribution maps became larger.
-By the end of 2011 we had recived 78,000 butterfly records - a fantastic achievement.
+As the records arrive they are entered into our Mapmate database and each week the distribution maps become larger.

 Michael and Clare Blencowe